tremes/jboss-seam/examples/README.md

 3. Build the example by running the following command from the Seam `examples/${example.name}` directory:

         mvn clean install

-   _NOTE: This command will also run unit tests on that example.
-To skip the tests add `-Dmaven.test.skip=true` to the maven call.
-Secondly, there is an option to create an "exploded" archive.
+   _NOTE: There is an option to create an "exploded" archive.
 For this purpose, use `-Pexploded` maven profile._

 4. Deploy the example by setting the `JBOSS_HOME` property and running the following command from the Seam "examples/${example.name}/{example.name}-ear" directory: